ScientiaEtVeritas/carsten/README.md

 npm start
 ```

-Open http://localhost:3000 in your browser of choice.
+In case of default settings you can open http://localhost:3000 in your browser of choice.

 Install Chrome Extension
 ------------------------